digitalbricklayer/techteapotcom/src/content/posts/mrtg-in-depth/index.md

   - MRTG
 series:
   - In Depth
-summary: "An in depth examination of the MRTG project history, architecture and implementation and how it has evolved over the past 25 years."
+summary: "An in depth examination of the time series storage at the heart of MRTG v1.0."
 draft: true
 ---